Skip to main content

 Explore a forest or park using a map

 Learning map skills?
 Why not ask your students to go on an exploration adventure around their local forest or park, plotting their route using a map?
 There’s often a public map on display at the entrances, so it’s a perfect opportunity for students to plan which way they’ll go and identify other features highlighted on the map.
+By interpreting symbols, scales, and directions, this not only enhances their spatial awareness, but also problem solving abilities and confidence to navigate independently.

 Investigate rocks in your local area